 Urban Clap is rising higher and higher at a rapid rate.
 In providing services at home in India it is one of the most popular startups.
 To several other cities too, they are extending their facilities.
 In addition, they have also been working recently in Dubai to make their services available efficiently.

 There’s no question that Urban Clap is rising, so fast rather than intense competition from other related on-demand services startups.
 Regularly they change to provide better services to their customers.
-We have also provided an option for chatting so that users can chat with ease with their selected servants if they can not call.
+They have also provided an option for chatting so that users can chat with ease with their selected servants if they can not call.

 Q. How does UrbanClap manage their services?